• Skip to main content

 A perfect finger food for your holiday gatherings.
 Stuffed mushrooms with Italian sausage, panko and a pinch of cheddar

-Stuffed mushrooms.
-This is truly an easy, insanely flavorful hors d'oeuvre to serve at your next gathering.
+Stuffed mushrooms are an easy, insanely delicious hors d'oeuvre you should serve at your next gathering.
 We always make these for a Thanksgiving appetizer and they do not last long.
 It's my mom's recipe and she usually makes them a day before the festivities.
 Like the make-ahead items from my Thanksgiving Series, these stuffed mushrooms with sausage, panko and a pinch of cheddar can be made ahead and cooked the day you are serving.

 • Brown Sugar Bacon Sticks Brushed w/ Maple Syrup